richard875/scalable-kafka-mqtt-couchbase/README.md

 2. Verify dependencies (Kafka, FlashMQ, Couchbase) are running.
 3. Check Docker resource allocation if containers fail to start.
 4. If you need help, open an issue or contact the repository owner.

-## Completion summary

-This README replaces and consolidates `LOCAL_DEVELOPMENT.md`, `DEPLOYMENT.md`, and `task.md` into a single, professional document that covers local development, production-like deployment, onboarding tasks, and troubleshooting.
-It pulls details from the repository's existing docs and organizes them for quicker onboarding and easier developer reference.